GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

    cd ..
    ```

+10. Navigate to the project that was output from `${ARTIFACT_PROJECT_ID}` in Google's Cloud Console to view the first run of images being built.

 #### Configuring Cloud Source Repository of Artifact Application

-1. Navigate to the project that was output from `${ARTIFACT_PROJECT_ID}` in Google's Cloud Console to view the first run of images being built.

 1. Grab the Artifact Project ID